Juyotal/ERC_1155_Market_Place/README.md

 # `indi-chain`

-Hardhat environment for the Indi NFT marketplace,
+Hardhat environment for the an ERC1155 NFT marketplace,